fgporazo/backend-exam/README.md

 REQUIREMENTS
 ● Larave 6.x or latest

 ● MySQL or MariaDB

-● Postman collection of API requests (Optional when a simple frontend is provided) ● A Git Repository of the source code (share it with developer@lay-bare.com)
+● Postman collection of API requests (Optional when a simple frontend is provided)

+● A Git Repository of the source code.

 EXERCISE DESCRIPTION

 This is a 4 to 8 hours Laravel exercise.
-The main focus of this exercise is to gauge your backend web API service development and database design skills.
-You can provide a simple frontend design or share a Postman collection of API requests to test your work.
-The API must have the following in the response:
+The main focus of this exercise is to gauge your

+backend web API service development and database design skills.
+You can provide a simple

+frontend design or share a Postman collection of API requests to test your work.
+The API must

+have the following in the response:

 ● status_code - Must be the same as the HTTP response status codes of the resulting request
 ● message - The response message.
 Can also be a validation error message.